galafis/quantitative-trading-engine/README.md

 ### 🧪 Testing

-Run the comprehensive test suite:
+Run the comprehensive test suite. **Note: For integration tests and API tests, ensure PostgreSQL and Redis are running (e.g., via `docker-compose up -d`)**:

 ```bash
 # Run all tests